 Excel is incredibly popular, and with good reason: it’s cheap, it’s useful, and it’s easy to use.
 You still shouldn’t run your business with it.

 Because some colossal blunders have been due to Excel:

-- The ONS massively overrated the UK economic outlook.
+- A UK government organization massively overrated the economic outlook.

 - Barclays spent millions on worthless contracts.